You are no doubt familiar with the quotation

 “Where?”
 I answer.

-“There, coming through the doors, what is her name again, beings with an A I am sure.”
+“There, coming through the doors, what is her name again, begins with an A I am sure.”

 “Who?
 The lady with the short brown bob?”